List of One Life to Live characters introduced in the 1980s: Renée Divine Buchanan

 Renée Divine Buchanan is a fictional character from the ABC Daytime soap opera One Life to Live.
-The role was portrayed by Phyllis Newman from 1987 to 1988 and Patricia Elliott from 1988 through 2011.
-Elliott was taken off contract in November 2003 and her screen time became increasingly infrequent.
+The role was portrayed by Phyllis Newman from 1987 to 1988 and Patricia Elliott from February 26, 1988 through 2011.
+Elliott was taken off contract in October 2003 and her screen time became increasingly infrequent.

 Renée arrives in Llanview in 1987 as the former employer of Lee Halpern, secretly once a prostitute at Renée's Strip Club in Georgia.
-She soon runs into Asa Buchanan, her old flame; they rekindle their romance and marry on November 30, 1988 in a double wedding with Asa's grandson Cord Roberts, who remarries ex-wife Tina Lord.
+She soon runs into Asa Buchanan, her old flame; they rekindle their romance and marry on November 30, 1988, in a double wedding with Asa's grandson Cord Roberts, who remarries ex-wife Tina Lord.

 Mobster Carlo Hesser—another of Renée's exes—appears in Chesnut Hills in 1990.
 Asa and Renée divorce in 1992 when Asa discovers old love letters that Carlo had sent Renée, but Asa and Renée eventually wed again on May 18, 1999.
 It is revealed that Renée had conceived a son by Asa when they had been involved in their youth, and had put the boy up for adoption.
 Max Holden poses as the missing heir, but Asa and Renée's real son turns out to be Ben Davidson, adoptive brother of Sam Rappaport and love interest of Asa's former daughter-in-law Victoria "Viki" Lord Carpenter.
 Asa and Renée divorce in 2001.

 Renée and Asa remarry for the last time on February 14, 2004.
 The marriage ends with Asa's offscreen death on August 16, 2007.
 Afterwards, Renée is seldom seen, but resides in Llanview running the Palace Hotel.
-On August 23 and 24, 2011, Renée is seen at Ava's gravesite alongside Asa's son Bo Buchanan, in honour of the fourth anniversary of Asa's death.
+On August 23 and 24, 2011, Renée is seen at Asa's gravesite alongside his son, Bo Buchanan, in honor of the fourth anniversary of Asa's death.

 Rafe Garretson

 Rafe Garretson is a fictional character on the ABC Daytime soap opera on One Life to Live originated by Ken Meeker in February 1980.
 Meekler continued in the role until his last appearance on the series in 1991.
 Rafe was the nephew of wealthy Asa Buchannan and was utilized by his uncle to take care of Asa's presumed dead wife Olympia.
 After Asa's marriage to Samantha Vernon came to an end, Rafe fell in love with her and they were married.
 When a pregnant Samantha was shot and ended up brain dead, Delilah Ralston took on her embryo, eventually giving birth to a daughter, Sammi.
-Delilah and Rafe fell in love and were married but after she was kidnapped by the Sanders family, he was left alone until she turned up a year later.
+Delilah and Rafe fell in love and were married, but after she was kidnapped by the Sanders family, he was left alone until she turned up a year later.
 They were still married when Delilah left to pursue a singing career in 1989, and Rafe eventually left Llanview too two years later.